-There have been some speculations going on about the differences between bobcat and lynx.
+Some speculations have been going on about the differences between bobcats and lynx.

-Although the differences are not much, there are still a few dissimilarities that can be pointed out between them.
+Although there are not many differences, a few dissimilarities can be pointed out between them.

-But before that, learning a few things about both wildcats is necessary in order to be able to identify their uniqueness.
+But before that, learning a few things about both wildcats is necessary to be able to identify their uniqueness.

 Bobcat

-Its species can be found throughout North America, and it is its continent’s most common native cat.
+Its species can be found throughout North America, and it is the continent’s most common native cat.

-Bobcats look very identical to Canadian lynx, but bobcats are smaller in size and have smaller paws.
+Bobcats look identical to Canadian lynx, but bobcats are smaller in size and have smaller paws.

-They also don’t have much fur on their soles when compared to the other lynx, so that means they are not as well equipped to inhabit areas of heavy snow.
+They also don’t have much fur on their soles compared to the other lynx, so they are not as well equipped to inhabit areas of heavy snow.

-Bobcats are able to adapt to a variety of habitats, from deserts to swamps to forests.
-They can form a den to hide, and they often live in rocky areas that shelter them from extreme cold or heat.
+Bobcats can adapt to various habitats, from deserts to swamps to forests.
+They can form a den to hide and often live in rocky areas that shelter them from extreme cold or heat.

-Bobcats often compete with coyotes (who sometimes prey on bobcats) for the same shelter and meal.
+Bobcats often compete with coyotes (sometimes prey on bobcats) for the same shelter and meal.
 They are excellent climbers and can escape up on trees when being hunted by predators such as wolves and coyotes.

 They, however, prefer spending their time on the terrain.
 Bobcats possess the ability to swim if they have to but prefer not to.